A dominance tree approach to systems of cities: Discussion

 \section{Discussion}

 An important problem in spatial statistics is to characterize a system of points that have marks.
 For cities, the simplest mark is the population size and the importance of a city at different geographical scales results from both its location and its rank in the urban hierarchy, determined by its population size.
 We presented a simple tool based on the dominance tree that encodes the spatial structure of a marked point process.

+Starting from an original method proposed by \cite{Okabe:1996}, we have introduced new metrics, toy models, and new vizualisations for this problem.
+In particular, we have conducted a proper analysis of the influence of the spatial distribution of marks in space on the maximal height a point with a given rank can reach in the tree.
+We have introduced $\phi$, the population size of the attraction basins, and we have also introduced the height clock that allows to monitor the time evolution of the height of a particular city.
+Finally we have also introduced the height vs. rank, and height vs. population size diagrams (see Supplementary Figures S5 and S6).

-The height of a point in this tree appears to be a useful information, and its monitoring allows to understand the dynamics of spatial hierarchies.
-We have applied this method to toy models and to the evolution of the French and the US systems of cities, but this method goes beyond these examples and could be applied to a wealth of problems, depending on the nature of points and on the quantity chosen to characterize them.
+The height of a point in this tree appears to be a crucial information, and its monitoring allows to understand the dynamics of spatial hierarchies.
+We have applied this method to toy models and to empirical analysis of the evolution of the French and the US systems of cities.
+This method however goes well beyond these examples and could be applied to a wealth of problems, depending on the nature of points and on the quantity chosen to characterize them.
 It allows for the study of spatial correlations in a simple way, and could help in comparing the dynamics of many different urban systems, discussing their evolution in time, classifying them, etc. and finally contributing quantitatively to urban theory thanks to a shared, non-parametric tool.
 It could also be useful in connecting distinct bodies of literature, namely the studies of the statistical distribution of settlement and city sizes~\cite{Cottineau:2017, Verbavatz:2020}, and those that investigate their spatial distribution on the Earth~\cite{Gonzalez-Val:2019, Strano:2020}.
 Further studies could also investigate the relation between the height of cities and socio-economical factors, such as their GDP.